Drug Evaluation Committee 2009-28 Necessity of Review by Clinical Trial Review Committee in accordance with Change of SMO

 Question 2

-In this case, we are considering having both an in-house CRC and an SMO as CRC, and we would like to know if the CRC expenses (in-house expenses and SMO expenses) need to be discussed at the IRB along with the expenses of the clinical trial.
+In that case, we are thinking of having both in-house CRC and SMO as CRC, etc. Do CRC costs (in-house costs and SMO costs) need to be discussed by the IRB along with the costs of the clinical trial?

 Question 1